| At least 50 people from at least five EU states attended this session,

 benefit because they are unemployed so often.

-- an end to the compulsion to take bad jobs, associated with the present
+We should demand:-- an end to the compulsion to take bad jobs, associated with the present

 unemployment benefit rules